Kinds of Phonetic Picture - Writings update: 12.1.06

 The optical quality of a phonetic picture-writing only can be evaluated

-if one knows a certain number of ideograms and texts.
+if one knows a certain number of ideograms and sentences.
 Not ideograms specially selected

 to demonstrate the quality of this special writing, better a basic set